Dear Parents and Campers,

 Under normal circumstances, going to camp requires significant preparation — both from our staff and families.
 In this new world, it takes even more time to consider the many precautions for the safety and well-being of everyone involved.
 All of us here at Trackers Earth have spent these past few months working around the clock to anticipate what safe summer camp will look like this year.
 As our state releases new guidelines, this thoughtful analysis has proven to be valuable.
 We are grateful for your continued patience and understanding with our process.

 Re-opening timelines vary by state, region, and county.
-Oregon released their official guidelines for day camps on Friday (May 15).
+Colorado released their official guidelines for day camps on Monday, June 1st.
 We review each area’s guidelines and regulations the minute they come in.
 During this time, we’ve kept our full-time staff on board so that we can quickly shift and evolve our plan.
 We’re continually brainstorming as a team, meeting with health authorities and camp organizations, and doing all we can to prepare.
 One thing is for sure: we will adapt and continue to create safe ways to provide engaging, educational — and fun! — camp experiences, no matter what.

 While we continue to adapt our programs, here’s what we know so far: